agadiffe/WindowsMize/README.md

 - 31 script files based on 26 Powershell modules.

-## 💙 Support
-If you find a bug, open an issue.
-If you like the project, leave a ⭐.
-Thanks.

 ## 💫 Features
 ### 🖥️ Windows settings
 Equivalent of the Windows GUI settings app : Start > all apps > settings.